andimeier/sudokusolver/README.md

 ```

 Note, that the last jigsaw shape has a "shape identifier" of "u".
 This is just to demonstrate that the characters used as shape identifiers do not matter as long as they conform to the rules above.
+#### Candidates

+Specifies the characters to be used for the Sudoku field values.
+In standard Sudokus, these are the digits 1 through 9.
+However, in exotic Sudokus or Sudokus more then 9 cells wide, there may be letters used as well.
+The value of this option specifies all possible "value", i.e. characters.
+The number of specified characters must exactly match the width of the Sudoku game board.

+Format: \<string\>

+Default is "123456789" (truncated to the width of the Sudoku).

+Example:

+    Candidates: "123456789ABCDEFG"

 ## For developers